Danny Chase: Fictional character biography

 Danny Chase is a short-lived member of the New Teen Titans.
 He is raised by parents who are international spies for the Central Bureau of Intelligence under King Faraday.
 As a result, he is extensively trained in espionage, infiltration, and intelligence acquisition.
 Failing to persuade Faraday to look into his parents' abduction by Godiva, Danny turns to the Titans and Nightwing.
 After proving his worth as a metahuman with powerful telekinetic abilities and a near-photographic memory, he joins the group.
 Following the death of Jason Todd, Nightwing orders Danny to leave the Titans for his own safety.

 During the Titans Hunt storyline, Danny Chase is confronted by two members of the Wildebeest Society inside a shopping mall.
 One of them blasts him away and assumes him to be dead.
 Danny survives and assembles a disguise from assorted items - a hockey mask, a bolt of fabric, and a modulator to alter his voice.
 He presents himself as the "Phantasm" to remain incognito.

 Danny later sacrifices himself to save Raven's homeworld of Azarath, with his spirit fusing with Arella and the souls of Azarath and becoming a new entity called Phantasm.
 Following his death, Danny's body is resurrected on two occasions, acting as a separate entity from Phantasm.
 He appears as an undead slave to Brother Blood in the third volume of Teen Titans (2006) and is resurrected as a Black Lantern during the Blackest Night event (2009).
 In Blackest Night, Danny's body is destroyed by Dawn Granger.

 In The New 52 continuity reboot, Phantasm appears as a captive of A.R.G.U.S.

 Powers and abilities

-Danny Chase is a metahuman who possesses telekinesis, and is additionally skilled in espionage and has a photographic memory.
+Danny Chase is a metahuman who possesses telekinesis.
+In addition, he is additionally skilled in espionage and has a photographic memory.
 As Phantasm, he possesses the combined magic of the souls of Azarath.